azusachino/idealistic-daydreamer/content/page/cv.md

 - Position: Backend Engineer
 - Period: 2021.01 ~ Today
 - Responsibility
-  - Maintaining the Java version SDK of our RTC platform's ability
+  - Maintaining the Java version SDK of our RTC platform's client-side ability
-  - Maintaining the RTC Logging Solution Project
+  - Maintaining the RTC platform Logging Solution (also related components)
   - Maintaining some other microservices which support our RTC platform
   - Contributing new features to our RTC platform's brain, the signaling service